Panchesco/manners/README.md

 For srcset to be applied, either a valid directory_id or directory_name parameter must be present.

-#####Examples
+#####Example

-Add srcset to an img tag in a template outputting an image file from a custom field.
+Add a srcset to the img tags in a block of template content.

-* In your template HTML, wrap a block you want the srcset attribute added to img tags
+* In your template HTML, wrap the block of content you want the srcset attribute applied to img tags.
 ```
  {exp:channel:entries
  	channel="blog"
  	url_title="{segment_3}"
  	disable="pagination"}
   <article>
- {exp:manners:srcset_bulk
+ {exp:manners:srcset_wrap
 	directory_name="Source Set"
 	short_names="phone|tablet|desktop|hdef"
 	break_lines="y"}
 	{custom_field}
-	{/exp:manners:srcset_bulk}
+	{/exp:manners:srcset_wrap}
  </article>
  {exp:channel:entries}